owlbarn/tutorial/book/introduction/README.md

 ![Plot example using Owl-Jupyter](images/introduction/plot_01.png "plot_01"){ width=90% #fig:introduction:plot01 }

 From the example above, you can see Owl users' experience can be significantly improved.

+## Start The Adventure

+At this point you have installed a working environment of Owl on your computer, you should feel really proud of yourself.
+Often, this can be the most challengening part for a new user, even though Owl team has spent tons of time in improving its tooling.
+Anyway, it is time to move foward, so roll up your sleeves and let's march into the wonderful scientific computing world